Frequently Asked Questions

 To start a charging session you will need to create a ChargeNet account (sign up here).
 Once you have created an account and loaded a debit or credit card you will be able to use the network.
 Your credit or debit card will be billed at the end of each charging session.
 At the start of each month, ChargeNet will email you a statement/invoice for your previous month’s charging.
 Please ensure that your email system will accept emails from noreply@charge.net.nz and your account has an up-to-date credit or debit card to ensure your account stays active.

-How do I find an EV charging stations?
+How do I find an EV charging station?

-Both Google and Apple maps have most of our charging stations listed.
-Be aware that newer stations may not be listed on these apps yet.
+Both Google and Apple Maps have most of our charging stations listed, but be aware some of our newer stations may not be listed on these apps yet.

-Third-party apps likeĀ PlugshareĀ andĀ PowerTripĀ are searchable databases of all available chargers.
-We recommend you create an account and enter your EV details.
-That way, you can easily search for the chargers that your EV can use.
-Be a good Plugshare citizen and log in when you are charging.
-It helps the following driver know the charger is working and available.
+Third-party apps like Plugshare and PowerTrip contain searchable databases of all available chargers.
+We recommend you create an account and enter the details of your EV, which will enable you to search for compatible chargers.
+It’s good practice to log into PlugShare when you start charging, as it helps other drivers see the charger is working and available.

 How do I start charging my EV?